Lawyer Sophia Solovyova

 How I Can Help You Write a Winning Personal Statement

 As your lawyer, I guide you in writing a winning personal statement.
 I review your draft, help you edit and refine it, and highlight the most important points.
-I make sure that your statement has enough details to meet immigration law requirements.
-Before your interview or hearing, we will practice together, ensuring that your testimoney matches your written statement.
+I also ensure that your statement has enough details to meet immigration law requirements.
+Before your interview or hearing, we will practice together, ensuring that your testimony matches your written statement.

 Post provided by: Attorney Charles Conroy